Fellowships and Funding

 Eligible students must demonstrate completed arrangements to work unpaid for a public service or public interest organization over the summer.
 Appropriate host organizations include, but are not limited to, Legal Aid, Oklahoma Indian Legal Services, Public Defenders, District Attorney’s offices, Catholic Charities, ACLU, Trinity Legal Services, U.S. Equal Employment Opportunity Commission, the Oklahoma Indigent Defense Services and other local, state, or federal government offices.

 Fellowship applications will be available in the spring.
-Generally, applications are due in late March or early April, and summer fellows are recognized at the SATJ annual awards reception in late April.
+Generally, applications are due in late March or early April, and summer fellows are recognized at the PILSA annual awards reception in late April.

 Other Funding Resources

 Some of the most interesting and rewarding summer jobs are unpaid law clerk positions with public interest organizations, government agencies, and the judiciary.
 There are a variety of sources of funding for rising 2Ls and 3Ls to support their summer public interest work.

 - The Equal Justice Works Summer Corps (opens in new window) provides fellowship funding to students providing legal services to low-income and underserved communities.